DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

 bottom of the network.
 A significant number of them are created by disciples of ideologues or professionals of digital communication, who aim to manipulate the crowd.
-Nevertheless, this group creates pieces of communication as a strategy to support the 'cultural war' they believe they are fighting.
+Nevertheless, this group creates pieces of communication as a strategy to support the \'cultural war\' they believe they are fighting.
 The strategy of memes informed by conspiracy theories, oriented by collective paranoid delusions, is just one example of how it can be deployed.